MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Human Evaluation

-We analyzed the errors and mistakes made by the MuRAR framework during our human evaluation.
+We analyzed the errors and mistakes made by the \MuRAR framework during our human evaluation.
 We identified some issues in the multimodal retrieval component.
-Although precision is ensured thanks to source attribution, it may cause low recall, \textit{i.e.}, relevant multimodal data to the text answer snippet may not be in the same section as the corresponding text document snippet on a web page.
-Additionally, during the multimodal answer refinement component, readability can be affected.
+Although source attribution ensures precision, it can result in low recall, \textit{i.e.}, relevant multimodal data for a text answer snippet may not be in the same section or even the same web document.
+Additionally, readability can be affected by the multimodal answer refinement component.
 For instance, multimodal data may contain duplicated information already explained in plain text.
 This repetition can negatively impact the readability and clarity of the multimodal answer, making it less effective for users.